WRS Student Handbook

 • Applications should be submitted even if the abstract is yet to be accepted.
 Funds will be released after verification is received.

-• There is a limit of $1,000 per student per academic year (Aug.
+• There is a limit of $500 per student per academic year (Aug.
 1-July 31).
 Students who have met this limit will be eligible to apply again the next academic year.

-• To clarify, students can apply every semester as long as they don't exceed $1,000 in an academic year.
+• To clarify, students can apply every semester as long as they don't exceed $500 in an academic year.

-Process - This is a reimbursement.
+Process - This is a taxable scholarship.
 Students should coordinate expenses with their faculty advisor far in advance of leaving for the conference.
 It is ideal if the faculty uses their P-Card for the pre-trip expenses, but students can use their personal funds.
 Students are required to review the Traveling on University Business page.

-Conference registration/travel reimbursement must be requested before the start of the conference/activity.
+Conference scholarships must be requested before the start of the conference/activity.
 Students will receive an application by email from WRS.
 No requests for prior travel expenses will be accepted.
 No late applications will be accepted.
 Expenses need to be planned in advance because the amount you request must be very close to the amount you claim.

 • Fall - Apply by October 1st for conferences in October-January (applications will be sent out around 9/15)